kelmcm/portfolio/critique-by-design.md

 - Asthetics?<br>
 Colors are contrast its good.
 I like that I can hover over to see numbers, that will help with scale.

-### Interview 2: Medical student, mid-20s, Lives in Quebec
+### Interview 2: Medical student, mid-20s, lives in Quebec

 For this interview, I presented the charts together.